piazzai/piazzai.github.io/index.md

 ## Bio

-I am a social scientist interested in organization, strategy, and decision-making.
-I study how people use concepts and categories to compete or coordinate in markets.
-My work weaves together ideas from organizational sociology, cognitive psychology, behavioral economics, and computer science.
+I am a social scientist interested in problems of organization, strategy, and decision-making.
+My research aims to explain how people use concepts and categories to compete or coordinate in markets.
+To that end, I weave together ideas from organizational sociology, cognitive psychology, behavioral economics, and computer science.

 ### Academic positions